 Legend has it that in ancient times, the God Elephant was the mount of the Emperor of Heaven.
 One day, a fairy found that the evils in the Li River often caused floods and messed up people’s lives.
 She told the God Elephant and they secretly came down to earth to suppress evils and protect people.

 This unauthorized action, however, angered the Emperor of Heaven.
 He turned the elephant into a stone mountain and punished it by making it suppress the evils in the Li River forever.
 Sealed by a sword on its back, the God Elephant can never return to heaven.

-Soon after, Samantabhadra Bodhisattva traveled here and was touched by the what the God Elephant did.
-He pulled out the sword on the back of the elephant, but under the rules of heaven he couldn’t set it free.
+Soon after, Samantabhadra Bodhisattva traveled here and was touched by what the God Elephant did.
+He pulled out the sword on the back of the elephant, but under the rules of heaven, he couldn’t set it free.
 So he left his magic vase to keep the elephant here.

 Later, the magic vase became the Puxian Pagoda on the top of Elephant Trunk Hill.